mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Hosts/Extras/phpBB/index.md

 *  **Email address:**
    Your email address.
-   *Note: You must enter a valid email address to setup a WordPress installation.*
+   *Note: You must enter a valid email address to setup a phpBB installation.*

 *  **Directory:**
    The installation directory.
-If it is left blank the Wordpress files will be copied directly to the document root folder.
+If it is left blank the phpBB files will be copied directly to the document root folder.
-   *Note: Do not install over a previous installation of Wordpress!
+   *Note: Do not install over a previous installation of phpBB!
 Files will be overwritten without warning.*

-*  **Directory:**
+*  **Table Prefix:**
-   The installation directory.
-If it is left blank the Wordpress files will be copied directly to the document root folder.
+   phpBB can use a table prefix to manage multiple forums in a single database.

 *  **Database name:**
    Set the name of your database schema which will be added to your local database.
-   After installation you can view this database for this instance of WordPress using phpMyAdmin, Sequel Pro, or                MySQLWorkbench.
+   After installation you can view this database for this instance of phpBB using phpMyAdmin, Sequel Pro, or           MySQLWorkbench.

 *  **Username:**
-   The WordPress admin.
+   The phpBB admin.
-   *Note: You will need this username to login into your new of WordPress blog, please write this down.*
+   *Note: You will need this username to login into your new of phpBB installation, please write this down.*

 *  **Password:**
-   The WordPress admins default password.
+   The phpBB admins default password.
-   *Note: You will need this password to login into your new WordPress blog, please write this down.*
+   *Note: You will need this password to login into your new phpBB installation, please write this down.*